Civil Rights Compliance (MOA)

 In 1973, the Department of Health, Education and Welfare was sued for its failure to enforce Title VI in a number of education areas, including vocational education (Adams v.
 Califano).
-As a result of this litigation, the Department was directed to enforce civil rights requirements in vocational education programs through compliance reviews.
+As a result of this litigation, the Department was directed to enforce civil rights requirements in career and technical education programs through compliance reviews.
 The Guidelines for Eliminating Discrimination and Denial of Services on the Basis of Race, Color, National Origin, Sex, and Handicap were issued March 15, 1979.
-These guidelines explain how civil rights laws and regulations apply to vocational education and the Civil rights responsibilities of recipients of Federal financial assistance offering or administering vocational programs.
+These guidelines explain how civil rights laws and regulations apply to career and technical education and the civil rights responsibilities of recipients of federal financial assistance offering or administering career and technical programs.

 Applicable Federal Compliance Requirements